Guide To Camping on BLM Land + How to Camp for Free

 Dispersed camping, also called primitive camping, on public lands is one of the American West’s best-kept secrets.

-We’ll also share our favorite places to camp in Colorado and Utah, along with maps and camp gear we recommend.
-Keep reading to get all the dirt on how to go dispersed camping on BLM land in Colorado and Utah.
+We’ll also share our favorite places to camp in Colorado and Utah, along with maps and camping gear we recommend.

 New To Recreating on BLM Public Lands?